scalastuff/json-parser/README.md

 # json-parser

 A minimalistic JSON parser for scala.
-It's goals:
+Its goals:

 #### Fast